HELLP syndrome is a life-threatening complication of pregnancy that is usually associated with preeclampsia.

 Treatment Of HELLP Syndrome

-If HELLP syndrome is confirmed, appropriate treatment will be determined, based on gestation of the pregnancy and severity of symptoms.
+If HELLP syndrome is confirmed, appropriate treatment will be determined, based on the gestation of the pregnancy and severity of symptoms.

 If your symptoms are mild and your pregnancy is less than 34 weeks gestation, your care provider might recommend: